Milton Sills: Motion pictures

 In 1914, Sills made his film debut in the big-budget drama The Pit for the World Film Company and was signed to a contract with film producer William A. Brady.
 Sills made three more films for the company, including The Deep Purple opposite Clara Kimball Young.

 By the early 1920s, Sills had achieved matinee idol status and was working for various film studios, including Metro Pictures, Famous Players–Lasky, and Pathé Exchange.
 In 1923 he was Colleen Moore's leading man in the very successful Flaming Youth, but his biggest box office success was The Sea Hawk (1924), the top-grossing film of that year.
-In 1925, Sills and his wife, Doris Kenyon, starred in The Unguarded Hour for First National Pictures.
+In 1925, Sills and his future wife, Doris Kenyon, starred in The Unguarded Hour for First National Pictures.
 In 1926 he wrote the screenplay for Men of Steel, also starring in it along with Kenyon.

 Sills had begun to make the transition to sound pictures as early as 1928 with the part-talking The Barker.
 His final appearance was in the title role of The Sea Wolf (1930), a performance called "incisive" by The New York Times.